What is polytheism?

 All the minor gods were on either the side of Truth or the side of the Lie.
 The most important of these minor gods was Mithra, who was the god of treaties and contracts, and of civilization.

 When the Persian king Cyrus converted to Zoroastrianism and then conquered a huge empire, many of his subjects also became Zoroastrians.
 Others became Buddhists, and the old Sumerian polytheism more or less died out.
 Buddhism, with its emphasis on nirvana, and on the Buddha himself, may be influenced by some of the same ways of thinking.

 Monotheism and Christianity

 Jesus brought the next wave of monotheism to West Asia six hundred years later with the development of Christianity.
 Christianity was the first religion to insist that not only should you worship only one god, but the other ones were not really even gods at all, but demons.

 This has some similarity to the Zoroastrian idea that some minor gods are on the side of the Lie.
 It’s also like the Jewish idea that you should only worship your own one God.
 But Christianity takes both ideas to more of an extreme.
-Christianity gradually took over most of the west of West Asia, the part that was under Roman control, but the Sassanian part of West Asia stayed Zoroastrian until about 700 AD, but by the 400s AD most people in West Asia and in the Arabian peninsula became Christians, Jews, or Buddhists.
+Sassanian rulers stayed Zoroastrian until about 700 AD, but by the 400s AD most people in West Asia and in the Arabian peninsula became Christians, Jews, or Buddhists.

 Monotheism and Islam

-The most recent religious movement of West Asia is Islam, which was taught by the Prophet Mohammed in the Arabian peninsula in the late 600s AD.
+The most recent religious movement of West Asia is Islam.
+The Prophet Mohammed taught people about Islam in the Arabian peninsula in the late 600s AD.
 Islam draws from earlier West Asian religions, but is even more fiercely monotheistic than Christianity is, with the mantra “there is no God but God.”